 Compensation for Camp Lejeune Toxic Water Exposure

-Are you a veteran, a family member of a veteran, a civilian, or dependent of a deceased veteran who served at Camp Lejeune between 1953 and 1987 for at least 30 cumulative days?
-If so, the soon-to-be passed PACT Act may enable you to receive compensation due to contaminated water exposure.
+Are you a veteran, a family member of a veteran, a civilian, or a dependent of a deceased veteran who served at Camp Lejeune between 1953 and 1987 for at least 30 cumulative days?
+If so, the recently-passed PACT Act may enable you to receive compensation due to contaminated water exposure.

 Call (844) 920-2532 or submit your information on this page to determine if we can assist you.

 Chisholm Chisholm & Kilpatrick, a national leader in Veterans’ Disability law, is working with the law firm of Levin Papantonio Rafferty, nationally recognized leaders in Mass Tort law, to help those exposed to the toxic water at Camp Lejeune receive the compensation they deserve.
 Continue reading to determine if you qualify.

 Conditions linked to Toxic Exposure at Camp Lejeune

 If you or a family member were stationed at, or lived on Camp Lejeune, North Carolina between 1953 and 1987 for at least 30 cumulative days and developed one of the following cancers, compensation may be available to you.